 Chair Nagashima stated that in Hawaii, applicants are required to have 570 hours of education broken down specifically in requirements for apprenticeships and echoed in the requirements for students.
 150 hours includes 50 hours of anatomy, physiology, and kinesiology, and 100 hours of theory and demonstration.
 Then, they are required to do 420 hours of practical training which includes 310 hours of hands-on training.
 She has looked at other states' requirements and our 310 hours is on the high side considering that the 570 hours is in the median of the education requirement of many states.
-Many states require only 500 hours.
+Many states require only 500 hours and a number that require more including two states that require 1,000 hours.
 She proposed that the Board consider accepting online hours for all didactic classes.